Home / Situations / What It Means When She Keeps Rescheduling

 The honest part

 The accumulating reschedule is one of the hardest patterns to read because it perfectly mimics both real-interest-plus-real-busyness and polite disinterest.
 You can't tell which from the outside, so stop trying.
 The response to both is identical: hold your frame, pin her down once, then let her come to you.
 The girls who were actually busy come back with a day.
 The ones who weren't, don't.
 You don't have to solve it.
 The future solves it for you, and your only job is to not blow up your own dynamic while it does.
-The hardest part of dating well is being fine with the answer being no.

 Free to start · No credit card required